 Due to its nature preserve designation, bicycles, snowmobiles, dogs, horses and other pets are not allowed at this preserve.

 Over 6.5 miles of scenic trails wind through woods to the Des Plaines River.
 Trails here are open for hiking and, when snow is at least 4 inches deep, cross-country skiing.

 Trails lead past historic buildings, next to the Des Plaines River and into a woodland dense enough to block out most human-made noises.
 Some visitors have even said that they feel transported far from Lake County as they follow the trails.

+A variety of public programs and field trips for school and scout groups are offered here throughout the year.
 Ryerson also hosts popular annual events like Maple Syrup Hikes and Halloween Hikes.
 Stop in at the Welcome Center for a calendar of events and programs, or subscribe to Horizons, our free quarterly magazine.
 You can also read it online.

 Borrow our nature themed backpacks filled with activities for families with children up to 10 years old to help you learn as you explore.
 The packs are free to use while in the preserve and can be checked out at the Welcome Center.
 A driver's license is held as deposit.
-Choose from four themes: plants, farm, birds, and nature.
+Choose from four themes: plants, farm, birds and nature.

-At the small farm area, you may spot sheep, goats, and chickens.
+At the small farm area, you may spot sheep, goats and chickens.
 Be sure to also look for butterflies that visit the rain gardens.

 Our resident education red-tailed hawk passed away on May 7, 2021.
 She was one of the oldest red-tailed hawks on record and a true education ambassador.

 She lived her life at Ryerson Conservation Area in Riverwoods and inspired more than 500,000 visitors.
 This is a difficult loss for the education staff who worked with her, for our volunteers, and for our visitors.
 Her legacy will live forever in the more than half a million people she inspired.